bobbingwide/oik-rwd/README.md

 This version is dependent upin the oik base plugin

 ## Changelog
+# 0.5.3
+* Changed: Support PHP 8.1 and PHP 8.2 #2
+* Tested: With WordPress 6.4-RC1 and WordPress Multisite
+* Tested: With PHP 8.0, PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 # 0.5.2
-* Tested: With WordPress 4.7.3
+* Tested: With WordPress 4.7.3, added assets

 # 0.5.1
 * Changed: Now dependent upon oik v3.0.0 or higher